mdavids/rfc/content/draft-davids-forsalereg-04.md

 ~~~

 # Operational Guidelines {#guidelines}
-DNS wildcards interact poorly with underscored names.
-Although the use of  wildcards
+DNS wildcards interact poorly with underscored names, which is why the use of wildcards
-is  NOT RECOMMENDED, they may still be encountered in practice.
-Therefore,
+is NOT RECOMMENDED when deploying this mechanism.
+But they may still be
+encountered in practice, especially by operators who are not deploying this
-any  assumptions about the content of "\_for-sale" TXT records should be made with caution.
+mechanism.
+Therefore, any assumptions about the content of "\_for-sale"
+TXT records should be made with caution.

 For instance, some operators configure wildcards to return a fixed "v=spf1 -all"
 TXT record for all subdomains.
 In such cases, the presence of a "\_for-sale" TXT record
 containing this content does not indicate that the domain is actually for sale.

-In other cases, distinguishing intent can be more difficult.
+To minimize confusion, it is RECOMMENDED to include content that is recognizable either
+by humans or automated systems, such as the "fscode=" string or the descriptive text
+shown in the (#examples, use title) section.

-This issue can be completely circumvented by adding a "\_for-sale" leaf node with a
+As an alternative. the situation can be circumvented by adding a "\_for-sale" leaf node with a
 different RR type, anything other than TXT.
+Although being an exception to the
-This prevents wildcard responses for TXT queries.
+recommendations, it will prevent confusing wildcard responses to TXT queries.

 For example:

 ~~~
 _for-sale.example.com.
-IN NULL \# 1 FF
+IN HINFO "NOT A TXT" "NOT FOR SALE"
 ~~~

-However, processors SHOULD NOT rely on this being the case.

-Therefore, it is RECOMMENDED to include content that is recognizable either by humans or automated systems,
-such as the "fscode=" string or the descriptive text shown in the (#examples, use title) section.
+In general it is best to avoid the above wildcard situation completely.

 # IANA Considerations